 While CheckShortURL, finally, displays a screenshot of the expanded URL in prominently helpful a manner, the rest of the information is a bit haphazard.
 I’d wager you typically do not care so much about the type of HTTP redirection used or the time it took to expand the short address.

-Either way, CheckShortURL is useful to visit for the security links.
+Either way, CheckShortURL is a useful URL expander for the security links it offers.

 - Lets you easily check the security using online services